-'Rick' was appointed to the Board of TMR in April 2017 as the Chairman of the Board.
-Rick is chair of the Compensation and Nominations Committee.
+'Rick' was appointed to the Board of the Company in April 2017 as the Chairman of the Board.
+Rick served as chair of the Compensation and Nominations Committee.

 Rick has extensive experience in the insurance industry both in Japan and abroad.
-He is currently an Executive Vice President of Tokio Marine Holdings, Inc. as well as an Executive Vice President of Tokio Marine & Nichido Fire Insurance Co., Ltd., TMR's immediate parent company.
+He has served as an Executive Vice President of Tokio Marine Holdings, Inc. as well as an Executive Vice President of Tokio Marine & Nichido Fire Insurance Co., Ltd., the Company's immediate parent company.

 Rick joined the Tokio Marine Group in 1978.
 Between 2002 and 2010, he held various positions as General Manager in Bangkok, Los Angeles, and New York before moving back to Japan in 2010.
 From 2010 to 2012 he worked as an Executive Officer and General Manager at the International Business Development Dept. of Tokio Marine Group.
-In 2013, Rick was promoted Managing Executive Officer of Tokio Marine Holdings, Inc. and Tokio Marine & Nichido Fire Insurance Co., Ltd., followed by a nomination to Senior Managing Executive Officer of Tokio Marine Holdings, Inc. and Tokio Marine & Nichido Fire Insurance Co., Ltd. in 2015, and Executive Vice President of Tokio Marine Holdings, Inc. and Tokio Marine & Nichido Fire Insurance Co., Ltd. in 2017.
-From April 2018, he is a Vice President Executive Officer of Tokio Marine Holdings, Inc. and Tokio Marine & Nichido Fire Insurance Co., Ltd.
+In 2013, Rick was promoted to Managing Executive Officer of Tokio Marine Holdings, Inc. and Tokio Marine & Nichido Fire Insurance Co., Ltd., followed by a nomination to Senior Managing Executive Officer of Tokio Marine Holdings, Inc. and Tokio Marine & Nichido Fire Insurance Co., Ltd. in 2015, and Executive Vice President of Tokio Marine Holdings, Inc. and Tokio Marine & Nichido Fire Insurance Co., Ltd. in 2017.
+From April 2018, he served as Vice President Executive Officer of Tokio Marine Holdings, Inc. and Tokio Marine & Nichido Fire Insurance Co., Ltd.